mrworthington/mrworthington/README.md

 ## Howdy! 👋

 My name is Matt Worthington.
 Currently, I am the Manager of Data & Analytics at Texas 2036, where I lead our work around a series of data products that we make available to the public.
-One more  In addition, I serve as a commission member for the City of Austin’s Early Childhood Council.
+In addition, I serve as a commission member for the City of Austin’s Early Childhood Council.

 In previous lives, I was a Literacy Intervention Specialist, Special Education Teacher, Digital Learning Expert, and IT Coordinator in various public school and central office administration settings.
-Having grown up in poverty and fatherless during my adolescence, my policy interests explore the intersections of poverty, public health, public education, and generally making society more equitable.
-Outside of work, I love hanging with my family, our friends, our church community, getting outdoors, cooking, reading, podcasts, and the San Antonio Spurs.
+Having grown up in poverty and fatherless, my work often explores the intersections of poverty, public health, public education, and generally making society more equitable.
+Outside of work, I love hanging with my family, our friends, our church community, getting outdoors, cooking, reading, podcasts, and going to Spurs games in San Antonio.

 ## Quick Facts 📋